What are interchange fees and why do they matter?

 How is interchange calculated?

-Card Scheme: Each card scheme has a different interchange rate, the cost of paying with Visa is different to Mastercard.
+Card Scheme: Each card scheme has a slightly different rate.

-Card Type: Credit cards have higher interchange fees than debit and prepaid cards because settlement is after 30 days and involves credit risk.
+Card Type: Credit card payment has higher interchange fees than debit or prepaid because settlement is after 30 days thus involves credit risk.

-Industry: Merchants receive a merchant category code (MCC) based on their industry.
-Some industries like travel, gambling, and charity have high chargebacks.
+Industry: Merchants receive a merchant category code (MCC), industries like travel, gambling, and charity with high chargebacks pay more.

-Customer: Corporate cards are exempt from price caps and charged higher interchange fees than consumer cards.
+Customer: Corporate cards are exempt from price caps and charged higher interchange fees than consumer.

-Location: Cross-border and/or currency fees will apply if the transaction is made in a country different to where the card is issued.
+Location: Cross-border and/or currency fees apply if the card payment is made in a country different to where it was issued.

 Why is interchange controversial?